thebish0p/BackdoorCTF-2019-Writeups/Minecraft/README.md

 ```
 # Getting the FLAG

-Wrote a script to bruteforce through the ASCII table in order to get the same sha256 hashed `self` parameter as shown below :
+Wrote a script to bruteforce through the ASCII table in order to decrypt each sha256 hashed character and form the flag as shown below :

 ```python
 import hashlib